mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 This approach lets you apply a style for custom color schemes as well.
 However, note that it creates CSS specificity which might be cumbersome when a parent component wants to override the style.

+:::error
-We don't recommend to use conditional operator to switch between values because it is not performant and it creates nested conditional operators if you have more than light and dark color schemes.
+🚨 We don't recommend to use conditional operator to switch between values because it is not performant and it creates nested conditional operators if you have more than light and dark color schemes.

 ```js
 // 🚫 Don't do this